 Another trick is to provide them with lots of live food.
 Live brine shrimp and live mosquito larvae have both worked for me.
 You need to do this fairly regularly for a few days, then wait and see what happens.

-Now that you know how to get your clownfish to breed, you'll want to read our article on raising clownfish babies from eggs.
+These aren’t magic tricks that will guarantee that your clownfish will breed, but they have been known to work for me and other breeders.
+Now that you know how to get your clownfish to breed, you’ll want to read our article on raising clownfish fry from eggs.